-Mission The mission of the University of London Institute in Paris (ULIP) is to promote the study of the culture, language and literature of Paris and France.
+Mission The University of London Institute in Paris (ULIP) aims to promote the study of the culture, language and literature of Paris and France.

 Background The Institute was incorporated into the University of London in 1969 and sits alongside the School of Advanced Study as a Central Institute of the University.
 It is currently repositioning itself as a centre for international level research, undergraduate and postgraduate teaching in French Studies.
 In this regard it is working closely with Royal Holloway and Queen Mary, University of London who are members of a Consortium established with the Central University in 2004 in order to create mutual benefit in a number of areas of academic and support activity.